Access to NGOs and UNHCR

 Author

-Border procedures have so far not been in use in Slovenia.
+Border procedures have so far not been used in Slovenia.
 Irregular migrants are only present at the border police stations for a short time before they are either referred to the asylum procedure or returned to the country of arrival.
 During that time, they very rarely contact NGOs and the UNHCR.
-Cases when they would not be allowed to do so have been detected.
+In PIC’s experience, asylum seekers face difficulties in accessing NGOs or UNHCR during the police procedure for practical reasons – their phones are often taken during the procedure, they do not have the contact information, language barrier etc.

-Asylum applicants who are detained are located in the Foreigner Centre in Postojna.
+Detained asylum seekers are located in the Foreigner Centre in Postojna.
 Detainees are allowed to use their mobile phones for at least a few hours per day and free internet connection is available to them.
-They can also use the regular landline phones by the centre staff if they need to make important calls, especially regarding their asylum and detention cases.
-The detainees are also allowed to meet with visitors during appointed hours in accordance with the daily schedule.
-As with other asylum applicants, detained asylum applicants can be represented in the first-instance procedure by PIC, whose lawyers are available to them over phone and can visit them in person, if required.
+They can also use the regular landline phones upon permission from the centre’s staff if they need to make important calls, especially regarding their asylum and detention cases.
+Detainees are also allowed to meet with visitors during appointed hours in accordance with the daily schedule.
+As with other asylum applicants, detained asylum applicants can be represented in the first-instance procedure by the PIC, whose lawyers are available to them over phone and can visit them in person, if required.
 Refugee counsellors and PIC lawyers can visit their clients freely without prior authorisation or limitation regarding the daily schedule.

 UNHCR does not have an office in Slovenia however it carries out numerous activities and supports several NGOs programmes.[1]